ho-thanh-und/tp/docs/UserGuide.md

 <box type="tip" header="**Tip**">

-A label can only be Unreviewed, Shortlisted, Rejected or Accepted.</br>
+A label can only be Unreviewed, Shortlisted, Rejected or Accepted.<br>
-A candidate can have any number of tags (including 0)
+A candidate can have any number of tags (including 0).<br>
+A remark can have up to a maximum of 150 characters.

 </box>